devslopes/dwa-css-curriculum/css-basics-and-syntax/css-intro.md

 # Introduction to CSS

-In the lesson of this section you will learn:
+In the lessons of this section you will learn:

 - What is CSS and the meaning of the word "Cascade".
 - The role of CSS in web development.